 Games & Prizes

 I suggest you use the specialty candy (such as every flavor beans and chocolate frogs) as prizes for your games.
 There are many games that you can play that are inspired by Harry Potter.

-I list a few ideas below, but generally take any game you'd normally play at a party and adapt it to the Harry Potter theme.
+I list a few ideas below, but generally, you can take any game you'd normally play at a party and adapt it to the Harry Potter theme.

 The Sorting Game: Get an old wizards hat—place it in a position where an adult can hide behind it, or for the more technical, find a microphone and hook it up to a speaker hidden below the hat.
 As each child enters, have some fun, but make sure the numbers in each team are equal if possible.

 Teams: Buy some cheap colored cloth to match the Hogwarts colors and create simple cloaks—award a cloak, a wand and a cauldron to each child based on their new team.
 As you play each game, award points as you see fit—if you can, fix the game so the scores are fairly even otherwise you'll lose interest.

 This is exactly the same as an Easter egg hunt, but instead of eggs, use Chocolate frogs—the child will use the cauldron to collect the frogs.